-Pupils with SEN statements, or EHC plans, are able to be home educated.
-If the statement/EHC plan sets out the provision that the pupil should receive at home, or names a school where the provision will be received, but the parent/carer chooses to home educate the child, the LA will arrange the provision and ensure that it is suitable to the child's special educational needs.
+Pupils with Education Health Care plans are able to be home educated.
+If the EHC plan sets out the provision that the pupil should receive at home, or names a school where the provision will be received, but the parent/carer chooses to home educate the child, the LA will arrange the provision and ensure that it is suitable to the child's special educational needs.
 The LA will review this statement annually.
 The LA is responsible for liaising and sharing information with other agencies to support children who miss education.